-I am a sociologist currently working at Birmingham-Southern College in Birmingham, Alabama.
-I am currently teaching a poverty studies course with a strong service-learning component.
-Students will engage in service at a day program for adults with severe mental illness as well as a community ministry for individuals experiencing homelessness.
-I also teach courses in introduction to sociology and race and ethnic relations.
-In the past, I have developed and taught courses in family sociology and social statistics.
-I have also developed courses in medical sociology and health disparities which I am prepared to teach.
+I am a sociologist currently working at Talladega College, a private HBCU in Talladega, Alabama.
+I am currently teaching a service-learning course dealing with rural poverty and food insecurity.
+Students partner with a local food distribution program to improve their outcomes through research.
+I am also teaching the sociology of family and introduction to sociology.
+In the past, I have developed and taught courses in social statistics and social science research methods.
+I have also developed courses in social epidemiology and health disparities which I am prepared to teach.

 My research focuses primarily on health and illness, with a specific focus on social stress and mental health.
-My current research interests include social stress related to severe mental illness, as well as religious institutions as points of access to mental health care.
+My current research interests include social stress related to severe mental illness, as well as the intersections of racism, poverty, and mental health.

 Additionally, I co-authored an article on the relationship between time-clustering of stressful life events on substance use among young adults.
 We found that adults who experience multiple stressful life events within a short time period are significantly more likely to exhibit substance use behavior.